 - Inquire as to whether there are staff members available to council LD students through the registration, orientation, and course selection process.

 - Find out which specific courses offering tutoring services and whether the tutoring is automatic or requires a student's request for assistance.

-- Research the type of attitude the college staff has towards students with learning disabilities.
+- Research the type of attitude the college staff has toward students with learning disabilities.

 - Determine whether students with learning disabilities are allowed to take a lighter course load and more time to graduate than average students.